Get inspired and check out some of the best music videos created by artists with our music video app.

 Slimegrinder – The Global Network

 Now for something a little different.
 Slimegrinder is a D.I.Y. grindcore act based in Sweden.
-This short promo echoes the high octane, adrenaline fuelled tunes you can expect from the band.
+This short promo video echoes the high octane, adrenaline fuelled tunes you can expect from the band.

 Joseph Tonelli – Wolf in Your Blood

 We adore Joseph Tonelli’s soft folk track ‘Wolf in Your Blood’.
 From its dreamy lyricism to the vintage style shots of Joseph playing a guitar wearing his wolf mask, we can’t help but love this.

 Joseph Tonelli – Dust & Snow

 This is Joseph Tonelli’s second feature on this list – this guy’s got some great videos.
 This tune is far moodier than his last piece.
 This is echoed in the lonely, reminiscent vibe of Dust & Snow’s music video.